Bintan Island: Beaches and resorts

 The Trikora group of beaches is situated on the easternside of Bintan and are numbered from 1 to 4 from south to north.
 The approach road from the capital city is 45 km to its northeast and passes through a locals town called Kangka Kawal and a picturesque fishing town called Teluk Kawal.

 Bintan Resorts, located at the northern part of Bintan is delimited between 1.17°N 104.30°E and 1.20°N 104.58°E and covers an area of 23000 ha.
-Many of the resorts are Internationally (eg. ClubMed) or Singaporean owned as the island is marketed to Singaporeans for whom Bintan is a short ferry trip away, an easy weekend trip and a golf mecca with prices significantly cheaper than in Singapore.
+Many of the resorts are Internationally (e.g. ClubMed) or Singaporean owned as the island is marketed to Singaporeans for whom Bintan is a short ferry trip away, an easy weekend trip and a golf mecca with prices significantly cheaper than in Singapore.
 There are many other resorts around the main island of Bintan in private islands that can be booked as a unit for groups or individually.
 Hotels and shops are priced in Singapore or US dollars at similar prices you would pay in Singapore.